Routine vs. Rhythm

 The content on the course resonated perfectly with what I was hoping to achieve.
 It made me realise that we had naturally fell into a rhythm at many points of our day.
 Rhythm seemed strong around meal times, getting ready to go out and bedtimes for us.
 However, I could see that having a more predictable pattern to other parts of our day could help with some of the more tricky times such as late afternoons before dinner.
 I’d also started to notice that Floss was becoming a little more shy when out and about and found visiting some places a little too overwhelming.

 The idea of having a rhythmic pattern to our week seemed very helpful too and through the guided support of Eloise’s course I began to formulate a rhythm for our family.
-We’d gradually introduced micro rhythms into our day and built upon the ones that were already in place over the Summer.
+We’d gradually introduced micro rhythms into our day and built upon the ones that were already in place.
 So, towards the Autumn of last year we had our initial rhythm plan in place.
 Rhythms aren’t to be rigid and Eloise encourages you to take stock and make adaptions to your rhythm periodically through the year.

 As a family we tried to fully embrace the rhythm and Floss was becoming more confident and independent as a result.
 However, Floss and I aren’t the healthiest pair at times.
 Amongst other things last year, I had to have some surgery, vertigo found me and I got shingles three times.
 Floss often had long periods of going from one infection to the next be it gastric problems, ear infections, tonsillitis, chest infections.
 It just seemed a never ending struggle to maintain our flow when we were both feeling so under the weather.